cmcummings/mandelbrot-wasm/README.md

 ```
 npm run dev
 ```
-This command builds the WASM and then runs the Vite development server.
+This command builds the WASM package and then runs the Vite development server.
 Any edits to WASM don't trigger Vite's hot reload, so they must be rebuilt which can be done by running the command again.

 ### Build
 ```
 npm run build
 ```
-This command builds WASM and bundles the application (via Vite).
+This command builds the WASM package and bundles the application (via Vite) to `dist/.